This easy Pineapple Casserole is a traditional southern recipe that makes the perfect side dish to go with ham at any pot luck or Easter dinner.

 I know you’re looking at that list of ingredients and asking “Pineapple and cheddar cheese?”
 You read it right, but don’t let that scare you off.
 The savory cheese and crackers in this recipe help balance that sweetness from the pineapples and sugar.

-5. In a separate small bowl combine the cracker crumbs, melted butter, and reserved pineapple juice and stir together until well combined.
+Step 3 – Make topping.
+In a small bowl combine the cracker crumbs, melted butter, and reserved pineapple juice and stir together until well combined.

-Yes, you can substitute crushed pineapples for pineapple chunks.
+Yes, you can substitute crushed pineapple for pineapple chunks.
 I prefer the chunks because it gives the casserole more texture but it is a personal preference and doesn’t change the taste.

 How Do I Reheat Pineapple Casserole?